-Florida Gold Seal CAPE Scholars Award: New for 2016-2017 high school graduates.
-Pays per credit/vocational clock hour of program tuition.
+Florida Gold Seal CAPE Scholars Award: Pays per credit/vocational clock hour of program tuition.
 Recipients can use the award toward an applied technology diploma, career certificate program or a technical degree program (associate of applied science degree or associate of science degree).
 A recipient of a Gold Seal CAPE award who completes a technical degree program may also receive additional funding for up to 60 credit hours toward an eligible bachelor of science degree or a bachelor of applied science degree program.
 Florida Gold Seal Vocational Scholars Award: Pays per credit hour of vocation program tuition.
 Students may be funded for up to the maximum hours of their program of study in Career Educational Programs.
-These include Associate in Science degrees, Associate in Applied Science degrees, and College Credit Certificates, Career Certificates or Diplomas (also referred to as Postsecondary Adult Vocational/PSAV).
+These include Associate in Science degrees, Associate in Applied Science degrees, and College Credit Certificates, Career Certificates or Diplomas (also referred to as Career and Technical Certificate/CTC).